Want to build customer satisfaction and loyalty? Safe Bars can help! A safe environment allows patrons to enjoy themselves — and want to come back.

 - Becoming a Safe Bar is the right thing to do.

 It’s easy!
 Safe Bars is a staff training that you don’t have to plan or present.
-Safe Bars staff facilitate a conversation among your staff about which behaviors are okay and which are not, laying the groundwork for a formal or informal policy.
+Safe Bars trainers facilitate a conversation among your staff about which behaviors are okay and which are not, laying the groundwork for a formal or informal policy.

 All of our trainings are customized to fit your staff, your business, and its culture.
 We don’t tell your staff what to do; rather, we build on their skills to create a safer and more welcoming establishment.
 How do we do that?
 Read on.